hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-The added sample data records *employees* can be checked and verified by running below commands:
+The added sample data records called *employees* can be checked and verified by running commands shown below: